-When testing is complete, the BACs must collect and inventory all accommodated kit materials (including test booklets, completed SRBs and all secure test materials) received from test administrators.
-All school materials should be returned to the DAC no later than the last day of the test window, June 2.
+When testing is complete, the BACs must collect and inventory all accommodated kit materials (including used and unused test booklets, completed SRBs and all secure test materials) received from test administrators.
+All school materials should be returned to the DAC no later than the last day of the test window, May 31.

 All materials from the schools should be boxed and labeled (red scorable and blue nonscorable) when they are returned to the DAC after testing.
-If you do not have enough Pearson boxes to return your materials, you may use a sturdy box that you have available.
+If you do not have enough Pearson boxes to return your materials, you may use a heavy, sturdy box that you have available.